-The last day of the Arnold Sports Festival held in Columbus, Ohio, is becoming known as one of the best strength spectacles of the weekend.
-Rogue Fitness holds their annual Record Breakers event, which allows multiple strongman athletes to partake in the chance to break various world records for cash prizes.
+The last day of the Arnold Sports Festival, held in Columbus, Ohio, is becoming known as one of the best strength spectacles of the weekend.
+Rogue Fitness holds its annual Record Breakers event, which allows multiple strongman athletes to partake in the chance to break various world records for cash prizes.

-If an athlete is able to break one of the records at this event, then they walk away with $5,000 USD in prize money, along with a submission to the Guinness Book of Records.
+If an athlete can break one of the records at this event, they walk away with $5,000 USD in prize money, along with a submission to the Guinness Book of Records.
 This year, Rogue Fitness had four world records up for grabs and these entailed,

-- Cyr Dumbbell: Mateusz Kieliskowski, Brian Shaw, and Dimitar Savatinov
+- Cyr Dumbbell: Mateusz Kieliszkowski, Brian Shaw, and Dimitar Savatinov

 - Henry ‘Milo’ Steinborn Rockover Squat: Martins Licis